Compare rates from the best car insurance companies in Montana.

-Young drivers (those between the ages of 16 and 25) pay extraordinarily high auto insurance rates, with those aged 16-19 paying the most expensive premiums of all.
+Drivers between the ages of 16 and 25 pay a lot for auto insurance, with those under the age of 20 paying the most expensive premiums of all.
 Because of the risk presented by inexperienced drivers, teens pay more than three times the national average for car insurance.
-In Montana, the typical teen driver pays $4,816 per year, which aligns closely with the national average for all teen drivers.
+In Montana, the typical teen driver pays $4,816 per year, aligning closely with the national average for all teen drivers.
 It's still more than double the average for all drivers in Montana.

 |Age||Annual Rate with Parents||Annual Rate Alone|

 If you have a clean driving record — no at-fault accidents, speeding tickets, DUIs, or other recent citations — you'll probably enjoy relatively cheap car insurance rates.
 On the other hand, a bad driving record will cause your costs to skyrocket: car insurance premiums typically increase by 29% after a DUI, 26% after an at-fault accident, and 17% after a speeding ticket in Montana.
 The penalties assessed by car insurance companies after serious infractions like DUI and at-fault collisions in Montana are lower than in many other states.
 If you have a clean driving history, be sure to inquire about your insurance company's safe driver discount.